Chetanpalariya/shl-assessment-recommender/README.md

 Current Role

-This dataset can be replaced with real data when deploying the app.
+You can replace this file with your real candidate data.

-Contributing
+🤝 Contributing
-Feel free to fork the repository, create pull requests, or open issues if you have any suggestions or improvements.
+Contributions are welcome!
+Feel free to:

+Fork this repo

+Submit a pull request

+Open issues for suggestions or bugs

-License
+📄 License
 This project is licensed under the MIT License.